Learning to Run: 10 Tips from a Run Coach

 2. Dress for the weather.

 The next step to prepare for running is to wear the right clothing.
 Choose moisture-wicking running clothes and wear layers to suit the weather.
-If you wear too many layers, you can always tie a jacket or shirt around your waist if you get too hot.
-Also, remember to wear sweatproof sunscreen.
+Start with your sports bra and base layer and then wear a jacket if it's cool outside.
+If you wear too many layers, you can always tie a jacket or shirt around your waist if you get too warm.
+Other gear you may need includes sunglasses and sweatproof sunscreen.

 Insider Tip: Wear a hat when you run, and you’ll have protection from the sun and the rain.